Top Three Reasons for Revision Rhinoplasty

 Many of the patients seeking revision rhinoplasty do so because they do not feel that their surgical results met the expectations they had prior to surgery.
 Disappointing results can occur when surgeons use outdated or ineffective techniques, when problems arise during the surgery or healing process, or because a patient and surgeon had a miscommunication about what was expected.
 Some patients may have an idea in mind that isn’t practical; other times the surgeon might have left a nose too pointy or too narrow, leading the patient wanting more.

-If a patient had a strong trust in the first doctor, he or she might return for a second procedure, but this is less likely.
-Typically, after an unsatisfactory nasal surgery, most revision patients are keen to find another doctor to perform their secondary rhinoplasty.
+If a patient had a strong trust in their first rhinoplasty surgeon, he or she might return for a second procedure, but this is less likely.
+Typically, after an unsatisfactory nasal surgery, most revision patients are keen to find a revision rhinoplasty specialist to perform their secondary rhinoplasty.
 Finding a second plastic surgeon, preferably one who specializes in revision rhinoplasty, should involve doing thorough research, asking many questions, and talking specifically about the expectations not met during the first surgery and the desires you have for a second surgery.

 Reason #2: A Post-Surgical Complication